Overview

 See how the main agent’s system prompt is structured and what gets injected.

-Reference for all MCP tools available to the main agent.
+Reference for all Discord tools available to the main agent.

 Routines